nikohan/express-demo/README.md

 It use this project to learn **nodejs** async programming and something about **js** language.
 The version of this project's javascript language is ECMAScript2015.
-It use the express which is a web framework of nodejs.You can learn from https://github.com/expressjs/express.
+It use the express which is a web framework of nodejs.You can learn express from https://github.com/expressjs/express.

 ### run this test project